astrolabe9698/astrolabe/README.md

                                    fixed_variables = NULL)
 ```

-In *fixed_variable* you can choose variables that you want to put in the model regardless the PCA results.
+In *fixed_variables* you can choose variables that you want to put in the model regardless the PCA results.

 ## 🧭 Choosing `importance_method`